Dakkers/OpenCL-examples/README.md

 A simple example using the `cl_khr_fp64` extension which allows for usage of doubles instead of floats.

 ## example 04
 An example of the CLFFT library for an in-place complex-planar transform.
-There is also Python code to check the answer, which requires numpy / scipy.
-The C code requires the CLFFT library to be installed in the root of the repository.
-See more details in the folder's readme.
+There is also Python code to check the answer; FFTW code will be added later, probably.

+- clFFT is required; installation instructions can be found inside example04/README.md
+- for Python, numpy and scipy are required

 ## example 05
 Another CLFFT example where an in-place real transform is performed.
-There's also Python code for checking the answer, which requires numpy / scipy.
-The C code requires the CLFFT library to be installed in the root of the repository.
-For instructions on doing this, check out the readme of example04.
+There's also FFTW code and Python code for checking the answer.

+- clFFT is required; installation instructions can be found inside example04/README.md
+- FFTW is required; installation is as simple as extracting FFTW's tar file, then running `./configure && sudo make && sudo make install`
+- for Python, numpy and scipy are required

 ## Some Notes
 From the [guide on programming OpenCL for NVIDIA](http://www.nvidia.com/content/cudazone/download/OpenCL/NVIDIA_OpenCL_ProgrammingGuide.pdf):